ahma-hub/data-acquisition/README.md

 ```

 ### Wrapper path
 To trigger the oscilloscope, we launch a [wrapper](./wrapper) program on the device.
 This wrapper will simply send the trigger and launch the program we want to monitor for the according time.
 It is automatically called by generate\_traces\_pico.py.
 You just need to precise its path on the monitored device.
+The compiled wrapper must be stored in `/home/pi/wrapper` or can be modified in `generate_traces_pico.py `.